Shop #usebothsides patterns here

-These patterns began quite by accident with Phoebee.
-I knew I needed another element to add to the overall quilt and out of frustration, I tossed her fabric to the top of my work area where part of it turned over.
-That’s where it all began!
+These patterns began quite by accident!
+I knew I needed another element to add to a bee quilt I was making and, out of frustration, I tossed the focus fabric to the top of my work area where part of it flipped over.
+That’s where the magic of VALUE began!

 It felt right that Phoebee (bright, pure) seemed to get her life and vibrancy from the very flowers she was pollinating.
 She didn’t have a name at the time but once she was “born”, I began trying out names.
-My husband actually thought of Phoebee and when I learned it actually was spelled with two “e’s” and meant “bright, pure” in Greek, I knew it was the name for her.
+My husband actually came up with “Phoebee” and when I learned it actually was spelled with two “e’s” and meant “bright, pure” in Greek, the name stuck.

 Here are the first three patterns in that series, Rose, Emily, and Kate.

 Creative Bee Studios patterns have been featured in Nancy’s Notions, Hancock’s of Paducah, and Connecting Threads!

 Liberty Quilt Pattern

 Purchase patterns in my etsy shop and start using both sides of your fabric!